IanTerzo/Neutron/README.md

 """)
 win.show()
 ```

-### CSS
-As stated before Neutron allows developers to integrate CSS.
-Simply enter the CSS file's path in the Neutron.Window() object and then use CSS as you normally would.

 ## Contributing
 Contributions are welcome and in need!
 You can easily get started contributing by reading [CONTRIBUTING.md](https://github.com/IanTerzo/Neutron/blob/main/CONTRIBUTING.md)